ahl1u/calculator/README.md

 # calculator
- Extremely simple calculator built with python and the tkinter GUI.
+simple calculator built with python and tkinter GUI.